Sheepeater Cliff

 The Sheepeater Cliffs are a series of exposed cliffs made up of columnar basalt in Yellowstone National Park in the United States.

-The lava was deposited about 500,000 years ago during one of the periodic basaltic floods in Yellowstone Caldera, and later exposed by the Gardner River.
+The lava was deposited about 200-300,000 years ago by an extinct volcano which now sits on the opposite side of the Grand Loop Road.
+It was later exposed by the Gardner River.
 The cliffs are noted as a textbook example of a basaltic flow with well defined joints and hexagonal columns.
-They were named after a band of Eastern Shoshone known as Tukuaduka (sheep eaters).
 Many of the exposed cliffs are located along a steep inaccessible canyon cut by the Gardner near Bunsen Peak, but some of the cliffs located just off the Grand Loop Road can be reached by car.